aiyouweii/Specify-And-Extract-Document-Segments/README.md

-# Specify and Extract Document Segments
+# SEDS (Specify and Extract Document Segments）
-This project is used to obtain Word, Excel, PowerPoint, Ofd location content, using regular expression and XML to verify the correctness of the location.
+This project is used to retrieve partial content from documents in Word, Excel, PowerPoint, OFD formats, using regular expression or XML path.

 ## Environment
 Integrated development environment: Visual Studio 2022

-Language: C#

-Open Software Toolkit: .NET Framework 4.7.2
+Language: C# (with .NET Framework 4.7.2)

 ## Main interface
 <p align="center">